unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/about_katana.rst.txt

 The most popular use of these nodes is for Tensorflow.

+- Eight GPU capable nodes

-- Six GPU capable nodes, Tesla V100-SXM2, 32GB
+  - Tesla V100-SXM2, 32GB
+  - Nvidia A100, 40GB
-- Three are dedicated for the department that owns them
+- Five are dedicated for the department that owns them
 - Three are general use for all researchers

 You cannot use Tensorflow on the login nodes because they don't have GPUs.
 You will need to get access to a GPU node to do this.